Saving Resources, Time and Money in Social Care

 Wellbeing is often touted about as a word and service, but social care seems to forget the Care Act is based on written principles in section 1 of the Act.
 The guidance then shores this up by showing how these should be used as a check to ensure people's needs are met.
 Having looked and examined many assessments issues which have occurred would be negated by understanding and including these princples as they relate to considering socio economic factors (poverty), dignity, having day to day control and physical and mental health amongst others.

-Once budgets are offered after one, year reviews should be light touch instead of a full trawl through document and records every year as happens now.
+Once budgets are offered after one, year reviews should be light touch instead of a full trawl through document and records every year as happens now ( increasingly pushed by finance department who don't understand the care duites placed on local authorties.
 If its not broken why mess with it !
 This is suggested in the statutory guidance.
 Again, this could be a huge money, time, and resource saver.
 If it is done properly, money would not be left to accumulate in user accounts unnecessarily.
 I had £20k in my account when my care swtiched over to health.
 It took two years, numerous emails, and finally, a complaint to the Head of service before they would sort the matter out.
 All left to me!
+Thus year I've had a full fiancial check.
+Not against this and it is needeed.
+After 35 hours of stated work to go through my accounts, they found an error of £40and asked for this to be returned I checked again and found an error of £90 and paid it back In.
+Yet the ammount of checking dome and work created for both parties costs way more than the errors.
+I've been running a personal budget for 10 years and this is the first time an error has been found.

 One plea from a lot of users; please stop messing with policies.
 It is so confusing for staff and users.
 Recently I took a survey and looked at 10 personal budget polices they ranged from 20 pages to nearly 80 pages, everyone different, everyone spent time on by writing it and it being approved ( most of them had not been Equality Impact Assesesd, a requirment under sec 149 public sector equality duty.
 If it's likely to have an impact on protected characteristics in this case disability and age), everyone missed key information from the legislation or guidance.
 The only purpose I could see for these processes is to try and restrict people's spending or take away choice and control.
 From a point of law, though, when you have acts of parliaments, statutory guidance, and case law, if these aren't followed by your local polices, the policies themselves become pointless.
 I know people want to have local say, but when it comes to law and statutory guidance, which is as law (R V Islington), then you don't have a choice but to follow it.
 Save the money and expense and if people ask for policy or guidance point them to the National Guidance ( both the statutory guidance in Social Care and Health (yes, there is one) are pretty easy reads.